 (4) Service on Business Persons.
 Service of any such subpoena may be made upon a partnership, corporation, association, or other legal entity by:

 (i) Delivering a duly executed copy thereof to any partner, executive officer, managing agent, or general agent thereof, or to any agent thereof authorized by appointment or by law to receive service of process on behalf of such partnership, corporation, association, or entity;

 (ii) Delivering a duly executed copy thereof to the principal office or place of business of the partnership, corporation, association, or entity; or

-(iii) Depositing such copy in the United States mails, by registered or certified mail, return receipt requested, duly addressed to such partnership, corporation, association, or entity at its principal office or place of business.
+(iii) Depositing such copy in the United States mails, by registered or certified mail, return receipt requested, duly addressed to such partnership, Start Printed Page 32028corporation, association, or entity at its principal office or place of business.

 (5) Service on Natural Persons.
 Service of any subpoena may be made upon any natural person by:

 (i) delivering a duly executed copy to the person to be served; or

 (ii) depositing such copy in the United States mails, by registered or certified mail, return receipt requested, duly addressed to such person at his residence or principal office or place of business.